Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Traveling wave genotypic profiles

 therefore we obtain the second relationship

 From \eqref{eqn:firstRelationshipFully} and \eqref{eqn:secondRelationshipFully}, we deduce the conditions

 completing the proof. \end{proof}

-We now turn to the study of the traveling waves associated to the semi-pushed regime. \begin{prop}[Characterization of the semi-pushed traveling waves] Let $g$ be a traveling wave with speed $v$.
+We now turn to the study of the traveling waves associated to the semipulled regime. \begin{prop}[Characterization of the semipulled traveling waves] Let $g$ be a traveling wave with speed $v$.
 Suppose that $v > s$.
 Then, $g$ is given by \eqref{eq: gint} and~\eqref{eq: slopeSemi}, and we have

 \end{prop}

 \begin{proof} We use once again \eqref{eqn:iterate}, first to give the value of $g$ on the interval $[s - v, 0]$, then on each interval $[s - (j+1)v, s - j v]$ by recursion.
 As a first step, we show that